MaulikxLakhani/PhishDetect/README.md

 # PhishDetect
-A python tool to detect phishing domains and malicious domains including domains containings malwares.
+A python script to detect phishing domains and malicious domains including domains containings malwares.

 What is PhishDetect?